 - Stunning desert & mountain scenery

 - Twyfelfontein rock engravings

 - Excursions to visit the more southern-based of the Himba communities

 - Damara Living musuem (show how the Dama people used to live as well as how they live now) .

 Generally we recommend a night or two in southern Damaraland.
 Stay close to the fascinating rock engravings at Twyffelfontein, a prehistoric art gallery of sorts.
 A visit to the Petrified Forest, Burnt Mountain and the Organ Pipes are equally absorbing.

 Next you may like to enjoy a couple of nights in one of the private concessions in the mountainous north such as Damaraland Camp, Desert Rhino Camp or Grootberg Lodge.
 Here the focus is on enjoying the stark mountain scenery and going in search of its rare, desert-adapted wildlife and other arid-loving species such as gemsbok, jackal, springbok and, occasionally, western black rhino..
 Each lodge has different activities so chat to your Cedarberg consultant.

 How to get to Damaraland

 On the western edge of Damaraland lies the charming Huab lodge, which offers a slightly lusher and more relaxing experience with desert spa options on offer.
-On the northern edges of Damaraland bordering the Kaokoveld lie Kavita Lion Lodge, Palmwag Lodge and Grootberg Lodge.
+On the northern edges of Damaraland lie Kavita Lion Lodge, Palmwag Lodge and Grootberg Lodge.
 From here you can travel north to visit the Himba people.
 See Kaokoland for more…